3 creative photography techniques using burst mode

 3. Pay attention to the warning light

-When the camera is buffering, a light similar to the one on this particular camera model will flash.
+When the camera is buffering, a light similar to the one on this camera model below will flash.

-As the images are still loading to the card, don’t switch off or try to take the card out until it has finished buffering and the light goes off.
+As the images are still loading to the card, don’t switch off or try to take the card out until it finishes buffering and the light goes off.

 4. Not all cameras are equal